 We arrived in Christchurch from Nelson, our base to explore the Abel Tasman National Park, not knowing what to expect.
 We only had 24 hours in the city before we took the TranzAlpine Scenic Journey to Greymouth early the next morning.
-On the recommendation of our lovely B&B host, we headed to CBD for breakfast and planned the day as we went.
-Here’s what we did in 24 hours in Christchurch.
+On the recommendation of our lovely B&B host, we headed to CBD (Central Business District) for breakfast and planned the day as we went.
+Here’s what we did with 24 hours in Christchurch New Zealand.

 Breakfast in Re:START Mall

 Re:START Mall in CBD, is a collection of stores, restaurants, cafés and food carts housed in brightly colored shipping containers that were set up to resume retail activity in the area in the aftermath of the earthquakes.
 The mall has many eateries to choose from; take your pick from Greek food to Bavarian style Wieners.
 We sat down at Hummingbird Café which was buzzing with people when we visited.